andrewgodbout/e-receipt-android/Proposal.md

 Creating the JSON url might be challenging because we have a very little understanding on to create a url with multiple data stored in JSON format.

-Doing the extra UI elements for budget can be tricky.
+Doing the extra UI elements for budget can be tricky such as receiving information from the json file, storing it to a variable, then using that variable as an entry for the graph.

 ### Target Audience / Existing Similar Apps

-The target audience are students, because they can plan a budget since they can't have a fixed source of income.
-But also any person with an economic life ( works, care for budget, fixed or unfixed salary, debit or credit cards ) can find this app very useful.
+The target audience are students, because they can plan a budget since they don't have a fixed source of income.
+But also any one who works, cares for budget, has fixed or unfixed salary, can find this app very useful.

 ### Testing